Amosdev76/odinlandingpage/README.md

 # odinlandingpage

-landin page for the odin project
+landing page for the odin project